 United States v.
 Bass, 536 U.S. 862 (2002).
-The United States Supreme Court held that a nationwide study showing that the federal government seeks the death penalty against respondent was offered a plea bargain but declined it."

-Black death-eligible defendants twice as often as White death-eligible defendants was insufficient to show some evidence of discriminatory effect.
+The United States Supreme Court held that a nationwide study showing that the federal government seeks the death penalty against Black death-eligible defendants twice as often as White death-eligible defendants was insufficient to show some evidence of discriminatory effect.
 See supra "Significance of 'some evidence' of discriminatory effect and discriminatory intent" in § 5.3D, Elements of a Selective Prosecution Claim.
-The Court concluded that, "[e]ven assuming that the Armstrong requirement can be satisfied by a nationwide showing (as opposed to a showing regarding the record of the decision-makers in respondent's case), raw statistics regarding overall charges say nothing about charges brought against similarly situated
+The Court concluded that, "[e]ven assuming that the Armstrong requirement can be satisfied by a nationwide showing (as opposed to a showing regarding the record of the decision-makers in respondent's case), raw statistics regarding overall charges say nothing about charges brought against similarly situated defendants.
+And the statistics regarding plea bargains are even less relevant, since respondent was offered a plea bargain but declined it."